deviodigital/DocuPress/README.txt

 2. Here is the DocuPress widget, available via `Appearance - Widgets`

 == Changelog ==

+= 1.2.1 =
+* Bugfix misspelled ID for noncename verification in `admin/docupress-metaboxes.php`
+* Updated function names with all lowercase letters in `admin/docupress-cpt.php`
+* Updated function names with all lowercase letters in `admin/docupress-taxonomies.php`
+* Updated cpt and tax function names in activator in `includes/class-docupress-activator.php`
+* Updated text strings for localization in `admin/docupress-metaboxes.php`
+* Updated text strings for localization in `admin/docupress-widgets.php`
+* Updated `.pot` file for translation in `languages/docupress.pot`
+* General doc clean up throughout various files

 = 1.2 =
 * Added new Collections widget